How To Find One Magical Museum of Art

 Today, the Brooklyn Museum possesses an art collection with 500,000 objects, New York City’s second largest after the Metropolitan Museum of Art in Manhattan.
 Thanks to major renovations near the end of the 20th century the Brooklyn Museum is now revitalized, and since 2007 “The Dinner Party” by Judy Chicago has been on permanent display as the centerpiece for the museum’s Center for Feminist Art.

 The COVID-19 pandemic, with its negative impact on museum revenue, led the museum to sell dozens of paintings including works by Corot, Courbet and Lucas Cranach the Elder in order to care for its expansive collections of African, Egyptian and American art.
-Committed to presenting vibrant temporary exhibitions — from traditional to challenging, and perhaps edgy — the Brooklyn Museum remains popular within the local community and far beyond the borough.
+Committed to presenting vibrant temporary exhibitions — from traditional to challenging, and edgy at times — the Brooklyn Museum remains popular within the local community and far beyond the borough.

 Judy Chicago’s “The Dinner Party”

 The Brooklyn Museum describes “The Dinner Party” as “an important icon of 1970s feminist art and a milestone in twentieth-century art.”
 This groundbreaking and influential work of art, created between 1974 and 1979 by Judy Chicago, is set on a gigantic triangular banquet table with 39 place settings.
-Each setting — complete with utensils, a gold chalice and a painted porcelain plate containing vulvar/butterfly motifs — commemorates the achievements of a distinguished woman from history.
+Each setting — complete with utensils, a gold chalice and a painted porcelain plate bearing vulvar/butterfly motifs — commemorates the achievements of a distinguished woman from history.

 A Special Exhibition About Queer / Asian Identity & Culture

 The Brooklyn Museum presented the exhibit EAST OF SUN, WEST OF MOON in its Gallery of Contemporary Art during the summer of 2023.
 This fantastic show featuring 11 paintings by Oscar yi Hou marked his first museum solo in the United States.
 These works of art are purposefully anachronistic, and yi Hou often casts himself and his friends as masculine East Asian figures from Western popular culture and history.
 The cranes shown in the background, above and below, indicate that these paintings may also be considered self-portraits by yi Hou, since his given Chinese name refers to an idiom involving a bird.
 Born in Liverpool in 1998, and now a Brooklyn resident, Oscar yi Hou chooses complex iconography to challenge long-standing stereotypes of the queer, Asian creative community.
-This fantastic show closed in September 2023.

 The Legion of Honor, San Francisco